MacroWang001/Web3-Security-Audit/README.md

 ## About Me 🕵️‍♂️
 - 👋 Hi, I’m Macro Wang.
 I’m deeply passionate about coding, crypto, and Web3 security.
 - 🌱 At 33, I made a bold career shift from investment analysis to Web3 security research, starting from zero background in computer science.
-- 💻 Currently studying Solidity, Rust, and Move (Sui & Aptos) to achieve my long-term goal of becoming a multichain full-stack Web3 security expert.
+- 💻 Currently studying Solidity, Rust, and Move (Sui & Aptos) to achieve my long-term career goal of becoming a senior Web3 SR.
 - 📫 For **security research collaboration** or **private audit inquiries**, please reach out to me at:

      **- Email:** - macro.wang@tensorcorp.com